wp-plugins/my-custom-functions/readme.txt

 And your website will keep on working, no matter how many times you upgrade or switch your theme.

-This is a perfect tool to use as your site's functionality plugin.
+This is a simple and perfect tool to use as your site's functionality plugin.

 = Features =